 What does it mean when Teilhard mentions the word 'scientific'?
 In any case it means a radical extension of the notion of what is generally understood by 'physical science'.
-It needs a new interpretation of the word 'physics', implicating many different areas of science, including the science of mind.
+It requires a new interpretation of the word 'physics', compriming many different areas of science, including the science of mind.

 According to the established view physical science is involved in the research of matter, in that which can be verified.
 Professor dr. Gerard Nienhuis (here present today as a speaker also) says in his book "Het Gezicht van de wereld/Wetenschap en wereldbeeld': "Physical science is still involved in giving a continuous and closed image of the world.
 There is no room for non-physical causes.
-If we should want to maintain that reality can be reduced to natural effects we undermine the significance of our minds."
+If we should want to maintain that reality can be reduced to natural effects we would undermine the significance of our minds."

-I'd like to place here two marginal notes.
-First of all it is clear that Teilhard's physical science has a much wider connotation.
-He incorporates the psychical with physics.
-Indeed, his premise implies that matter, from the beginning - so from the Big Bang, 15 thousand millions of years ago - has a conscious 'interior'.
-Simply stated: after the Big Bang, from a more or less conscious impulse, atoms join to form molecules, molecules form cells, cells become organisms and they in turn become living beings.
+I'd like to make two comments here.
+First of all it is clear that Teilhard's physical science has a much wider range.
+He incorporates the psychical into physics.
+Indeed, his premise implies that matter, from the beginning - so from the Big Bang, 15 thousand million years ago - has a conscious 'interior'.
+Simply stated: after the Big Bang, from a more or less conscious impulse to absorb information, atoms join to form molecules, molecules to form cells, cells to become organisms and they in turn to become living beings.
 As complexity grows, consciousness also increases which leads to a greater freedom of choice.

-The evolution of the seemingly 'dead' matter of the prevital sphere towards life of the biosphere on to consciously aware human being, the noosphere clearly exemplifies a growing sense of freedom.
+The evolution of the seemingly 'dead' matter of the prevital sphere to the living matter of the biosphere and further to the consciously living matter of us humans, the noosphere, clearly exemplifies a growing sense of freedom.
 Plantlife is earthbound, fixed to a specific place of growth, but animals can move around.
-Though animals are still restricted to the specific characteristics of their species, human beings can choose how and where to go by flying, sailing, swimming, walking, you just name it.
+However, where animals are still restricted to the specific characteristics of their species, human beings can choose how and where to go by flying, digging, swimming, building, walking, you just name it.
+My second comment would be that the significance of our thinking is not in any way undermined when we call 'consciousness' a natural fact, a physical function.